Magnetohydrodynamics: Equations

 MHD can be described by a set of equations consisting of a continuity equation, an equation of motion (the Cauchy momentum equation), an equation of state, Ampère's law, Faraday's law, and Ohm's law.
-As with any fluid description to a kinetic system, a closure approximation must be applied to the highest moment of the particle distribution equation.
-This is often accomplished with approximations to the heat flux through a condition of adiabaticity or isothermality.
+As with any fluid description of a kinetic system, a closure approximation must be applied to the highest moment of the particle distribution equation.
+This is often accomplished through approximations to the heat flux under conditions of adiabaticity or isothermality.